RamonGiovane/guiptables/README.md

 ## Instructions

+_guiptables_ is a [Cockpit](https://cockpit-project.org/) plugin.

+Cockpit is a web-based graphical interface for Linux systems.
+Please read its documentation to understand how it works.

 ## 1. Installing _guiptables_
 Access the [**Releases**](https://github.com/RamonGiovane/guiptables/releases) section and choose to download an executable binary package or the source code directly.